MSBAi Assessment Strategy

 - Career pivoters should be assessed on ability to articulate their analytical value proposition

-- See courses/capstone.md for full capstone guidelines
+- See courses/practicum.md for full Practicum guidelines

 7. Team Assessment Guidelines

-Cross-reference: DESIGN_PRINCIPLES.md Constraints 7 (team projects required) and 8 (oral defense weights).
+Cross-reference: design_principles.md Constraints 7 (team projects required) and 8 (oral defense weights).

 Team Project Policy: